whuysmans/vuewp-graphql/README.md

 ### Added acf response
 ACF response was added to WPPost.
 This still needs some work.

-### Solved CORS issue
-I had to add the Acces-Control-Allow-Origin header in the Allow-Headers in index.php.
-On the client side, at the Lokka GraphQL js client, I had to set credentials to false.
-Still need to investigate further on this.

 ## Requires
 + php >= 5.6